-The six girls and their houseparents live in a subdivision north of town.
+The six young ladies and their houseparents live in a subdivision north of town.
 This setting gives them a beautiful place to unwind after a day of service in the hospitals.

 On Tuesday, after work, the unit sings for different ones of the patients in the hospital that they have become acquainted with.
 The testimony of the hospital personnel is that this brings a quiet rest to many there.
 We feel blessed to be able to serve here.

-The unit at Columbia, Missouri began in 2001 and has six girls volunteering together with their house parents.
-The girls volunteer six months of their time, volunteering in three different hospitals.
+The unit at Columbia, Missouri began in 2001 and has six young ladies volunteering together with their house parents.

-At the University of Missouri Hospital, the girls work in the gift shop, the information desk, registration, and volunteer office.
+At the University of Missouri Hospital, the volunteers work in the gift shop, the information desk, registration, and volunteer office.
 Also, they deliver newspapaers and books to the patients’ rooms.
-All of the girls have a chance to work here and at Boone Hospital, where they deliver mail, sit at the volunteer desk, deliver flowers and cards, and work in the medical library.
+All of the volunteers have a chance to work here and at Boone Hospital, where they deliver mail, sit at the volunteer desk, deliver flowers and cards, and work in the medical library.

-Two of the girls spend two days at Women’s and Children’s Hospital, where they help with the medical records, the gift shop, the information desk, and registration.
+Two of the volunteers spend two days at Women’s and Children’s Hospital, where they help with the medical records, the gift shop, the information desk, and registration.